Cookie Policy

 WordPress Cookies

-Third parties (including, for example, advertising networks and providers of external services like web traffic analysis services) may also use cookies.
-We have no control over these cookies.
-These cookies are likely to be analytical/performance cookies or targeting cookies.
-An example of such a cookie is listed above in respect of the Cookies set by Twitter.
+3.1 Please note that third parties (including, for example, advertising networks and providers of external services like web traffic analysis services) may also use cookies, over which we have no control.
+These cookies are likely to be statistic or marketing cookies.